 Living at Temple University I lived on a global floor where I was able to make friends from across the world including Germany, China, Taiwan, South Korea and of course Americans.
 Again, it was interesting learning about our different cultures, I enjoyed the many conversations where we shared the many similarities we have.
 A few years later I met up with many of my Temple Friends, including visiting Taiwan and spending Chinese New Year with my friend’s family.
 This experience will hopefully show the many different opportunities you will get and to never say no. Taiwan is a country I would have never thought about visiting and yet it has been one of my favourite travelling destinations.

 This experience has led me to the Study Abroad Office and supporting more students to join in on the amazing opportunity.
 My favourite part of my role is speaking to students and hearing about their plans.

-Studying the abroad has given me the traveling bug and I now take any opportunity to travel, including many cities across Europe, South East Asia and later this year I will be traveling to China.
+Studying abroad has given me the travelling bug and I now take any opportunity to travel, including many cities across Europe, South East Asia and later this year I will be visiting China.

 Please contact firstname.lastname@example.org for more information on studying abroad through UEA.